kigawas/pycabook/manuscript/08_Chapter_06_Integration_with_a_real_external_system_postgres.md

+# Chapter 06 Integration with a real external system postgres

 {blockquote}
 Ooooh, I'm very sorry Hans.
 I didn't get that memo.
 Maybe you should've put it on the bulletin board.